dantdj/goreel/README.md

 * Processes video data using FFMPEG
 * Uses RabbitMQ for message queuing for video processing
-  * This is currently more to mess around with queues than anything else, queues doesn't necessarily make full sense in an application like this.
+  * This is currently more to mess around with queues than anything else, though it is handy to have a system for throttling the amount of video processing going on at once by limiting the number of messages processed at once.
-    You'd likely want to have a separate service for processing videos for a queue to make most sense.

 ## To do